-Assumptions used in calculating these estimates include a comparison of the sector ACLs to 5year average landings (2015-2019) to determine the buffer between average annual landings and the sector ACL.
-To estimate economic benefits from the recreational sector, a consumer surplus (CS) estimate of \$115 for the second grouper kept on a recreational trip was used (2021 \$; Section 3.3.2).
-It is assumed that changes in the recreational portion of the total ACL would only affect catch per trip and not the overall number of trips taken.
+Assumptions used in calculating the estimates in Table 4.2.2.4 include a comparison of the sector ACL in Alternative 1 (No Action) to the appropriate sector ACL resulting from the other alternatives in numbers of fish.
+To estimate the change in potential net economic benefits, a consumer surplus (CS) estimates of \$115 for the second grouper kept on a recreational trip is used (2021 \$; Section 3.3.2).
+This marginal value estimate is used as it is closest to the current retention limit of one fish per vessel.
+It is assumed that changes in the recreational portion of the total ACL would only affect catch per trip and not the overall number of trips taken due to the low bag limit for snowy grouper and a large number of potential substitute target species.
 This includes no direct change to for-hire fishing activity and thus no change in direct economic effects for the for-hire component of the recreational sector.
 As such, there are no estimated changes in producer surplus (PS) provided for the recreational sector.
-In comparing alternatives, Alternative 1 (No Action) was used as a baseline which applied the current allocation of 17.00% of the total ACL to the recreational sector.
-The total ACL in this case was based on Preferred Alternative 2 in Action 1 and applied to the alternatives in Action 2.
+The total ACL for which the sector ACLs are based upon is derived from Preferred Alternative 2 in Action 1.